 Main Classroom Building, Office 233B

-- Eligible candidates who provide appropriate documentation for disabiity support services include current UACCB students and those individuals taking college placement tests administered by UACCB personnel.
+- Eligible candidates for disabiity support services include current UACCB students and those individuals taking college placement tests administered by UACCB personnel.

 - Students requesting accomodations that require time to arrange should register with the Career and Disability Services office a minimum of ten business days prior to the start of each semester to ensure accommodations are available by the first day of classes.
 Examples of this include, but are not limited to, texts in alternate formats and audio players.
 Some accommodations, such as sign language interpreters, may need more than ten days to arrange.